jwang5675/hw02-raymarching-sdfs/README.md

 metaball with lambert and ambient occlusion
 ![](images/metaball_with_ao.png)

-Circuluar Floor:
+Circular Floor:
 - The floor is a simple cylinder sdf.
 The math to compute the sdf for the cylinder can be found at http://www.iquilezles.org/
 - The movement of the cylinder is a simple rotation along the y-axis where the degree of rotation varies over time.
 - The base color of the floor is determined by taking the mod of the sum of a sin(pos.x) + sin(pos.z) and then flooring the result.
-This works because as the position changes over time, the sin grows towars 1 or -1 as decimals.
+This works because as the position changes over time, the sin grows towards 1 or -1 as decimals.
 When you floor the results, it will always repeat along this 1 or -1 resulting a period of repeated patterns.
 This creates the initial checker board coloring within the floor.
 To add the circles, I multiplied the sin(pos.x) + sin(pos.z) by a constant.
 Here is the math I used: floor(mod(constant * (sin(point.x * 2.0) + sin(point.z * 2.0)), 2.0));
 - Besides the base color, there is also lambert light applied to the floor.
 The math for lambert shading is talked about above.
-- There is also soft shadows from the metaballs implemented with penumbra shadows applied to the floor.
+- There are also soft shadows from the metaballs implemented with penumbra shadows applied to the floor.
 The math behind this can be found at: https://iquilezles.org/www/articles/rmshadows/rmshadows.htm.

 floor color constant = 0.5, floor(mod(constant * (sin(point.x * 2.0) + sin(point.z * 2.0)), 2.0));
 ![](images/floor_0.5.png)